 Lodging & Accommodations at Gulf State Park

 For lodging within the park, look no further than the Eagle Cottages.
-Recently accepted into the National Geographic Unique Lodges of the World program, these newly renovated houses lining Lake Shelby provide guests with roomy accommodations and an array of amenities.
+These newly renovated houses lining Lake Shelby provide roomy accommodations and an array of amenities.
 Each cottage has three bedrooms, three bathrooms, large living and kitchen spaces, two screened porches and an outdoor dining area.
-They also include Adirondack chairs around a fire pit, a grill, porch swing and two bike rentals so guests can explore the park with ease.
-Note: Eagle Cottages are currently closed due to renovations and will reopen in Spring 2021.
+They also include amenities such as Adirondack chairs around a fire pit, a grill, porch swing, free park tours with on-site naturalists, bicycles and complimentary beverages.
+Note: Eagle Cottages are currently closed due to renovations and will reopen June 2021.

 The Cabins at Gulf State Park (19 total cabins) offer guests the opportunity to disconnect and reconnect with a variety of rustic accommodations.
 Featuring studio, two, or three-bedroom options, guests can choose to be either among the long leaf pine in the woods or along the shore of beautiful Lake Shelby.
 Each cabin is complete with bed linens, towels, microwave, coffee maker, toaster, pots, pans, utensils, flatware, and glasses.
 The lakeside cabins also have fire pits, BBQ grills, porch swing, fishing piers, and fish cleaning stations.
 Note: The Cabins are currently closed due to renovations and will reopen in late 2021.